A Student's Responsibilities

 All students who enroll at McLennan Community College are admitted with the expectation that they will demonstrate integrity in every aspect of their work both for and with other members of this academic community.
 Please read this information carefully.
 Once you matriculate, you have accepted responsibility for your actions.

-How does the college define Academic Integrity?
+How does the College define Academic Integrity?

 "The International Center for Academic Integrity defines academic integrity as a commitment, even in the face of adversity, to six fundamental values: honesty, trust, fairness, respect, responsibility, and courage.
 From these values flow principles of behavior that enable academic communities to translate ideals into action..."
 (International Center for Academic Integrity)